xdg-go/go-rewrap-errors/README.md

 errors.Wrapf(err, errFmt, s) -> fmt.Errorf(errFmt+": %w", s, err)
 ```

+Currently, only `Wrap` and `Wrapf` are supported.

+Any import of `github.com/pkg/errors` will be rewritten to `errors`.
+You
+should run the resulting source through `goimports` to re-sort imports.

 Output defaults to stdout or the original file can be overwritten with the
 `-w` option.

-It does not modify package imports: run the resulting source through
-`goimports` for that.

-Currently, only `Wrap` and `Wrapf` are supported.

 ## Installation